 - Put option

 Put means -To sell

-Call Option-Call option means giving right but not the obligation, to buy the underlying asset, at a specific price in future (specific date).
+Call Option-Call option means giving right but not the obligation, to buy the underlying asset, at a specific price in the future (specific date).

-Put option-Call option means giving right but not the obligation, to sell the underlying asset, at a specific price in future (specific date).
+Put option-Call option means giving right but not the obligation, to sell the underlying asset, at a specific price in the future (specific date).